Experiment #6: A Place for Everything and Everything in its Place

 I remember the first time I decluttered.
 It was when I was very pregnant for my first child.
 I had bought a book called Totally Organized and I was determined to get there before the baby came out.
 There was a chapter called “The Art of Throwing Out”.
 After reading it, I did my first purge.
 I probably got rid of some clothing and kitchen stuff, but at the same time, in came all the new baby stuff.

 For the next 10 years we accumulated.
 I may have been doing some decluttering throughout this time, but everything was replaced with more stuff.
 We moved from the apartment to our first home.
 There were birthday gifts and Christmas gifts and hand-me-downs and taking in other people’s donations.
 We bought furniture and lamps and decor.
 I started homeschooling, so I bought math manipulatives and books and curricula.
 While I was pregnant for baby number four, we built a home that was about three times as large as our first home.
-We moved when she was three months old and proceeded to get more furniture and decor.
+We moved when she was three months old and eventually added more furniture and decor.

 In 2008, baby number five was born and I couldn’t handle the stuff management any longer.
 I forgot to mention, that in those 10 years I probably read about 40 books about simplifying.
 The current one was It’s All Too Much by Peter Walsh.
 The title was so appropriate.
 I did the biggest purge I had done up to that point.
 It was in 2009, that I first heard the word minimalism.
 I think my friend told me about a blog post explaining the concept, and I proceeded to read online as much as possible about it.
 It was then that I became an aspiring minimalist.
 I’ve tried most of the methods.
 Konmari made me want to replace my crappy old colander and clothes.
 I’ve done Project 333 and built capsule wardrobes.
 I’ve read about Swedish Death Cleaning… you get the picture.